marcbeep/flashcards/ci/cheatsheets/formulas.md

 ### Basic Neuron

 - **Neuron Output**: Sum of weighted inputs through activation function

   $$
   y = \phi\left(\sum_{i=1}^{p} w_i x_i + b\right)
   $$

   where:

   - $\phi$ = activation function (e.g., sigmoid, ReLU)
   - $w_i$ = weight for input i
   - $x_i$ = input value i
   - $b$ = bias term
   - $p$ = number of inputs

+  In plain English: The output of a neuron is calculated by taking the sum of all inputs multiplied by their respective weights, adding a bias term, and then passing this sum through an activation function that determines the neuron's final output.

 ### Activation Functions